mongodb/specifications/source/change-streams/change-streams.rst

 -----------------------------------------------------------------------------------------

-``startAtOperationTime`` allows a user to create a resumable change stream even when a result (and corresponding resultToken) is not available until a later point in time.
+``startAtOperationTime`` allows a user to create a resumable change stream even when a result (and corresponding resumeToken) is not available until a later point in time.

 For example: